kvibber/unwrap-shortlinks/readme.md

 ### What about compatibility?

+TODO: It's stopped working with the block editor.
+I'll fix this asap.

 It should work going back to the classic editor and forward to the block editor.
 It even works on [ClassicPress](https://www.classicpress.net/).

 ## Changelog